pierrebaque/GeometricConvolutionsBench/README.md

 The 4 scripts that we provide correspond to the following setting:
 #### *BenchmarkStandardConvolution:* Standard convolutional Neural net
 Average Time 0.00098 s.
-It runs on the GPU.
+It runs on the GPU such a speed is possible thanks to the regular grid organisation.

 #### *BenchmarkGraphLaplacianConvolutionSparse* of [gcn]:
 Average Time 0.00889 s.
 TensorFlow takes advantage of the *pre-computed* Sparse Laplacian Matrix to perform very efficient GPU operations.
 However, this model has a limited expressivity as the convolutions are performed by a for of "averaging" of the neighbouring features using Laplacian matrices.